avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

-When carrying out searches of the NCBI database, it is important to bear in mind that the database may contain redundant sequences for the same gene that were sequenced by different laboratories.
-Some of these sequences may be better quality than others.
+When carrying out searches of the NCBI database, it is important to bear in mind that the database may contain redundant sequences for the same gene that were sequenced by different laboratories (because many different labs have sequenced the gene, and submitted their sequences to the NCBI database).

 There are also many different types of nucleotide sequences and protein sequences in the NCBI database.
 With respect to nucleotide sequences, some many be entire genomic DNA sequences, some may be mRNAs, and some may be lower quality sequences such as expressed sequence tags (ESTs, which are derived from parts of mRNAs), or DNA sequences of contigs from genome projects.

 Furthermore, some sequences may be manually curated so that the associated entries contain extra information, but the majority of sequences are uncurated.

-As mentioned above, the NCBI database often contains redundant information for a gene (because many different labs have sequenced the gene, and submitted their sequences to the NCBI database), some of which may be low quality.
+As mentioned above, the NCBI database often contains redundant information for a gene, contains sequences of varying quality, and contains both uncurated and curated data.

 As a result, NCBI has made a special database called RefSeq (reference sequence database), which is a subset of the NCBI database.
 The data in RefSeq is manually curated, is high quality sequence data, and is non-redundant; this means that each gene (or splice-form of a gene, in the case of eukaryotes),